Home | What's On | Caring Scotland – One Hundred Voices Interactive Installation

 One Hundred Voices is part of Caring Scotland, a three-year listening project led by acclaimed playwright Nicola McCartney documenting and recording the lives of Care Experienced people in Scotland.

-The One Hundred Voices installation opens at the Scottish Parliament in Edinburgh on 12 August 2026 where it will be part of the Festival of Politics, before touring to Glasgow, Dumfries, Stranraer, Forfar and Glenrothes.
-Bookings will open in January 2026.
+The One Hundred Voices installation opens at the Scottish Parliament in Edinburgh on 12 August 2026 as part of the Edinburgh Festival Fringe and the Scottish Parliament’s Festival of Politics 2026, before touring to Glasgow, Dumfries, Stranraer, Forfar and Glenrothes.

 National Theatre of Scotland in partnership with Who Cares?
 Scotland and the National Library of Scotland, funded with an award from The National Lottery Heritage Fund